 - Maintaining a healthy weight.

 - Staying active.

 - Strengthening your leg tendons, muscles and bones.

 Leg pain that primarily occurs in cold weather understandably comes with various questions and concerns.
 Below, you can find some answers to frequently asked questions about cold weather leg pain.

 Why Are My Legs Cold From the Knee Down?

 If you experience cold legs from the knee down, no matter the temperature, you could be dealing with a more significant medical condition, such as peripheral artery disease (PAD).
 See a doctor or orthopedist if you continually feel your legs are cold in both warm and cooler months.
 It is essential to do so if you experience constant cold in only one leg.
 You may also be dealing with poor circulation.

 Many people find that cold weather causes increased joint pain, weakness, grinding and overall soreness.
 As mentioned, the reason people experience joint and leg pain from cold air is a minor mystery.

 Does Barometric Pressure Affect Pain?

-If you discover that your joints still hurt after you’ve applied these tips, you need to talk to a physical therapist or orthopedist.
-Give us a call now to book an appointment with OrthoBethesda.
-We’ll do a full examination on your joints to determine whether the pain you feel is due to a health condition.
+At OrthoBethesda, our doctors and physical therapists can help with any cold weather knee-related issue you’re dealing with.
+Give us a call now or book an appointment with OrthoBethesda.
+We’ll do a complete examination of your joints to determine whether the pain you feel is due to a health condition.